Home

 HR5010

-HR5010 is a double hypergiant star in the constellation of Coma Berenices.
+HR5010 is a double hypergiant star of spectral class F0 in the constellation of Coma Berenices.

 HR5010 visual magnitude is 6.45.
-Because of its reltive faintness, HR5010 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR5010 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.45